 Ventura County Ballet Presents 20th Anniversary of “The Nutcracker”

-Ventura County Ballet Company, Ventura County’s premiere regional ballet return for its 20th year to perform Tchaikovsky’s The Nutcracker at the Oxnard Performing Arts Center, 800 Hobson Way, Oxnard on December 1st and 2nd at 2 PM and the following weekend at the
+Oxnard Performing Arts Center, 800 Hobson Way: Saturday December 1st at 2 p.m. and Sunday December 2nd at 2 p.m.

-Ventura College Performing Arts Center, 4700 Loma Vista on December 7th at 7 PM, December 8th at 2 PM & 7 PM and December 9th at 2 PM.
+Ventura College Performing Arts Center: 4700 Loma Vista Road (at Seton Hall): Friday December 7th at 7 p.m., Saturday December 8th at 2 p.m. & 7 p.m. and Sunday December 9th at 2 p.m.

-To celebrate their 20th anniversary, there will be new scenic backdrops hand painted by internationally recognized Russian artist Yuri Samodorov.

-This classic holiday production is a must see for all ballet lovers.
-Each performance will be accompanied by the 52-piece Ventura College Symphony Orchestra lead by Maestro Robert Lawson.

 Event Details